dogatekin/Project/README.md

 2. `Exploratory Analysis.ipynb` uses the outputs of the last step to complete the dataset.
 It extracts the visual features of each image by using the methods in `feature_extraction.py`.
 As its name suggests, this notebook continues to do the exploratory analysis on the whole dataset, doing the descriptive statistics tasks, investigating distributions, etc. It ends with a plan for the upcoming steps of the project.

 ## Contributions of Group Members
+Doga Tekin:         (Illegal)-Scraping from Amazon, modelling and SHAP feautures, data story and visuals Pernille Samsøe:    Visual features, modelling (Random Forest), running tests, data story and visuals Emilie McFall:      Visual features, prelimenary data analysis, modelling (Random Forest), data story and visuals

+## Preperation for the presentation
+Before the presentation all group members will prepare the poster and rehearse the presentation before January 21st 2019.